 It might seem bad, but the worst that can happen when you buy a stock (without leverage) is that its share price goes to zero.
 But when you pick a company that is really flourishing, you can make more than 100%.
-For example, the TopBuild Corp.
-(NYSE:BLD) share price has soared 116% in the last three years.
-Most would be happy with that.
-It's also good to see the share price up 11% over the last quarter.
+To wit, the TopBuild Corp.
+(NYSE:BLD) share price has flown 175% in the last three years.
+How nice for those who held the stock!
+On top of that, the share price is up 11% in about a quarter.
+But this move may well have been assisted by the reasonably buoyant market (up 12% in 90 days).

-TopBuild was able to grow its EPS at 19% per year over three years, sending the share price higher.
-This EPS growth is lower than the 29% average annual increase in the share price.
-This indicates that the market is feeling more optimistic on the stock, after the last few years of progress.
+TopBuild was able to grow its EPS at 22% per year over three years, sending the share price higher.
+In comparison, the 40% per year gain in the share price outpaces the EPS growth.
+So it's fair to assume the market has a higher opinion of the business than it did three years ago.
 That's not necessarily surprising considering the three-year track record of earnings growth.

 The image below shows how EPS has tracked over time (if you click on the image you can see greater detail).